Slave History Museum

 The Slave History Museum is a museum in the Nigerian city of Calabar, which was a major embarkation port of the African Slave Trade, about 200,000 Africans being sold as slaves from Calabar between 1662 and 1863.

 Established in 2007 and opened on 17 March 2011, the museum was established as a tourism initiative by the Cross River State and is directly managed by the Nigerian National Commission for Museums and Monuments.
-It is located at the site of a fifteenth-century slave-trading warehouse in Marina Beach.
+It is located at the site of a fifteenth-century slave-trading warehouse in Marina Beach (Marina Resort).
 The building which houses the museum is a former barracoon (holding cell for slaves).

 The museum was established to bring the history of the slave trade to more people and in a more immediate manner than historical writing alone.
 Several scholars participated in the design of the museum, and oral as well as written sources were consulted.
 It includes biographies of individuals involved in the trade (victims, slavers, and others).
 Major exhibits include: